-Footnotes |
+Footnotes:

-41 Copper content in the treated water prior to entering the distribution system is 0.0433mg/l.
-Corrosion of household plumbing contributes to the higher average.
+^{1} Copper content in the treated water prior to entering the distribution system is 0.0285mg/L. Corrosion of household plumbing contributes to the higher average.

-^{2} Lead: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+2 Lead: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 This contaminant is tested for once every three years, on the corresponding dates per regulation.
 The next monitoring period is 2017.
 This water system is responsible for high quality drinking water, but can not control the variety of materials used in your plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing cold water your tap for at least 30 seconds before using water for drinking or cooking.
 Do not use hot water for drinking and cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at https://water.eoa.gov/drink/info/lead/index.cfm.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://water.epa.gov/drink/info/lead/index.cfm.

-^{3} For TTHM and HAA5 results it is possible to get a slightly higher level at one site and still be within MCL range.
-This level is derived from samples taken at 4 locations, four times a year and is a running annual average of all.
-TTHM concentrations exiting the treatment plant were measured at 11ppb during annual monitoring.
+3 For TTHM and HAA5 results it is possible to get a slightly higher level at one site and still be within MCL range.
+This level is derived from samples taken at 4 locations, four times a year and is a running annual average of all TTHM concentrations.